 This form should be completed by the student's parent or legal guardian.
-It must be submitted to the School Director or coach prior to the start of each sport season a student plans to participate in.
+It must be submitted to the School Principal or coach prior to the start of each sport season a student plans to participate in.

-Student's Name Sex Date of Birth Address Telephone Telephone Sport Grade Concussion Regulations and Parent/S In June of 2011, the state passed new to be aware of the signs and symptor form, you attest to the fact that you h a paper copy at the school's Main Or http://www.cdc.gov/con http://www.nfhslearn.co http://www.nfhslearn.co http://www.cdc.gov/con I have picked up a copy YOU MUST HAVE CHECKED ON Has student ever experienced a tra Yes No If yes, wh ms of concussions.
-By have viewed one of the ffice office. mcussion/HeadsUp/orom/electiveDetail.asprocussion/pdf/Parents of Heads Up parent NE OPTION ABOVE ncussion regulations to y checking one of the dese links or if unable aline training. html ox?courseID=15000 Fact Sheet-a.pdf fact sheet TO BE ELIGIBLE T (a blow to the head) options below and signing this to view the link; have picked up O PARTICIPATE IN SPORTS Has student ever received medical YesNo If yes, wh l attention for a hea en?
-Dates (month/ye 9 6 If yes, please describe the circumstan nces: Was student diagnosed with a cond Yes, when?
-Dates (month/year) cussion?
-YesNo Duration of symptoms (headache, co oncentration issues, fa atigue, etc) for most re cent concussion: Parent/Guardian: Name (please print Signature/Date) Student: Name (please print)
+Sex

+Student's Name

+Address Telephone -

+Sport Grade

+Concussion Regulations and Par

+In June of 2011, the state passed

+to be aware of the signs and sym

+form, you attest to the fact that y e links or if unable to view the link; have picked up

+a paper copy at the school's Mai

+v/concussion/HeadsUp/onlin

+1 rn.com/electiveDetail.aspx?

+v/concussion/pdf/Parents Fa

+copy of Heads Up parent fac

+YOU MUST HAVE CHECKED O ONE OPTION ABOVE I OBE ELIGIBLE TO PAR CHCIPATE IN SPORTS

+Has student ever received me s, when?
+Dates (month/year) njury?

+If yes, please describe the circur • ·

+Was student diagnosed with a Yes, when?
+Dates (month/year)

+Duration of symptoms (headach e, concentration issues, fatig gue, etc) for most recent co oncussion:

+Parent/Guardian: Name (please Signature/Date print)

+Student: Name (please print) Signature/Date